Department of Pediatrics

 Content

-Fellowship training begins with a four-week orientation.
-During July of their first year, fellows attend a lecture series entitled Introduction to clinical neonatology, designed to provide an evidence basis for common clinical problems.
-Other training and experiences during the first block include:
+Fellowship training begins with a Block-long orientation, affectionately referred to as Summer School.
+During July of their first year, fellows attend a lecture series entitled Introduction to Clinical Neonatology, designed to provide an evidence basis for common clinical problems.
+Other training and experiences during Summer School include:

-• Neonatal Resuscitation Program and Pediatric Advanced Life Support Training Course
+• Neonatal Resuscitation Program Certification and Pediatric Advanced Life Support Training Course

-• Clinical procedure labs (e.g., chest tube insertion, intubation, percutaneous central venous catheter insertion, umbilical line placement, pericardiocentesis, exchange transfusion, oscillator ventilation)
+• Clinical Procedure Labs (e.g., intubation, chest tube insertion, umbilical line placement, paracentesis, pericardiocentesis, exchange transfusion)

 • Orientation to the NICUs and Labor & Delivery services